 Use a Third-Party Reconciliation Tool to Match Transactions

 Reconciling accounts payable and accounts receivable is a resource-intensive and time-consuming part of accounting, especially when transactions must be pulled from multiple ERP software systems.

 To help simplify the accounting process, companies should use software designed to match transactions from one entity to another and can flag single transactions when problems occur so that that manual intervention can resolve the issue.

-Ultimately, automating repetitive and time-consuming tasks reduces staff risk and labour throughout the process, enabling them to focus time and effort on cross-functional activities that add strategic value.
+Ultimately, automating repetitive and time-consuming tasks reduces staff risk and labor throughout the process, enabling them to focus time and effort on cross-functional activities that add strategic value.